Audit Laws

 State Summary

 Signed into law in 1965, California’s audit law calls for every contest and ballot issue on the ballot to be audited by means of a hand count of 1% of the precincts in each jurisdiction during the official canvass.
-See Cal.
+Cal.
 Elec.
-Code, div.
-5 § 336.5, “One Percent Manual Tally” and Cal.
+Code § 336.5(a); see also Cal.
 Elec.
-Code, div.
-15, § 15360.
-Since 2017, the statute exempts ballots not counted in the “semifinal official canvass,” thus potentially excluding many mail and provisional ballots.
+Code § 15360.
+Following a revision to Cal.
+Elec.
+Code § 15360 in 2017, ballots not counted in the “semifinal official canvass” are exempt from the 1% manual tally, thus potentially excluding many mail and provisional ballots.
+(See “Audit Comprehensiveness” for further details.)

 Unless otherwise noted, California Election Code § 336.5 and § 15360 are used to provide audit information.